gorankami/gorankami.github.io/_posts/2022-08-05-nexus7-obsolescence.md

 The steps for installing Lineage OS are well described [here](https://wiki.lineageos.org/devices/flox/install), and I accompanied it with a video presentation from a youtuber Honosuseri ([see video here](https://www.youtube.com/watch?v=7vA_PYULwk0)).

 I had plenty of problems that were hard to solve.
 One was repartitioning.
 Repartitioning step was stuck on one point, I was waiting for half an hour, and then lost patience so I exited.
 That caused me to mess up the data from the point that I thought I bricked the device, but returning to native bootloader menu and removing cache enabled me to start from scratch.
-The setup was stuck again, but I waited a few more minutes before simply continuing with the process hoping averything would workout.
+The setup was stuck again, but I waited a few more minutes before simply continuing with the process hoping everything would workout.
 And it did!

 ![Nexus 7 with Lineage OS 18](/assets/2022-08-05-nexus7.jpg)